diamond-diadem/diamond-diadem.github.io/content/en/documentation/by-container/abinit.md

 ## Quickstart

-For impatient folks, here is how to launch a parallel abinit computation on `N` cores using the container image in the case where the current directory contains the `abinit.sif` container image and all necessary abinit input files :
+For impatient folks, here is how to launch a parallel Abinit computation on `N` cores using the container image in the case where the current directory contains the `abinit.sif` container image and all necessary Abinit input files :

 ```bash
 apptainer exec abinit.sif mpirun -np <N> abinit input.abi
 ```

-## Detailed usage for the abinit container
+## Detailed usage for the Abinit container

-This section presents different ways to use the abinit image.
+This section presents different ways to use the Abinit image.
 For more details about Apptainer commands, please look at [this tutorial](/en/documentation/use/apptainer-image/#apptainer-crash-course).

 ### Introduction